donaldmunro/AARemu/README.md

 Credits
 =======
+readerwriterqueue - A fast single-producer, single-consumer lock-free queue for C++ ([Github](https://github.com/cameron314/readerwriterqueue)) is used in both the JNI Android code and the desktop C++ ARemu implementation.
+Simplified BSD License.

+filesystem - A tiny self-contained path manipulation library for C++ ([Github](https://github.com/wjakob/filesystem)) is used for file path manipulation in the desktop C++ ARemu implementation.
+BSD license.

+portable_endian.h - Provides endian conversion functions on Windows, Linux, *BSD, and Mac OS X. ([Github Gist](https://gist.github.com/panzi/6856583)).

 ADraweLayout which is used to provide a sliding drawer UI is copyright DoubleTwist and is licensed under the Apache license.
 See their [Github site](https://github.com/doubletwist/adrawerlayoutlib).